 Many nursing home residents in Illinois suffer from bladder problems that require the use of an indwelling urinary catheter to assist in the removal and capture of urine.
 However, without proper care and the direction of physician’s orders, the resident can easily develop a life-threatening urinary tract infection with the potential of diminishing the quality of their daily life.
-Sadly, the St. Louis elder abuse attorneys at Rosenfeld Injury Lawyers have represented many residents who have suffered serious life-threatening harm caused by preventable urinary tract infections due to the neglect of the nursing staff.
+Sadly, the St. Louis elder abuse attorneys at Rosenfeld Injury Lawyers LLC have represented many residents who have suffered serious life-threatening harm caused by preventable urinary tract infections due to the neglect of the nursing staff.

 Dutchtown Care and Rehabilitation Center